-Primary schools are also increasingly recognised as places where early warning signs that younger children may be at risk of getting involved in gangs can be spotted.
-Crucial preventive work can be done within school to prevent negative behaviour from escalating and becoming entrenched.
+Primary schools are also increasingly recognised as places where early warning signs that younger children may be at risk of getting involved in gangs or local associations with other likeminded anti-social groups can be spotted.
+Crucial preventive work can be done within school to prevent negative behaviour from escalating and becoming entrenched., for example referral to the Youth Crime Prevention agency.